XingyuGao1996/XingyuGao1996.github.io/_pages/about.md

 </script>

 I am a Postdoc Fellow at the University of Chicago under the supervision of Prof. Alex High, Prof. Peter Maurer and Prof. Andrew Higginbotham.
-I am interested in solid-state quantum devices for the applications in quantum sensing, computation and communication.
+I am interested in solid-state quantum devices for the applications in quantum sensing, simulation and communication.

 You can reach me by email at gao477[at]uchicago[dot]edu